luismsgomes/qtlm/doc/ReadMe.txt

     qtlm translate en pt

-If you want to save the trees of each translated sentence (for debugging purposes for example), then give a directory name as argument:
+If you want to save the trees of each translated sentence (for debugging purposes for example), then set the target directory in the environment variable $save_trees:

-    qtlm translate en pt trees_dir
+    save_trees=somedir qtlm translate en pt

-This will read from STDIN and write to STDOUT as previously, but it will also create a file named trees_dir/###.treex.gz for each input line (### is replaced by the number of the line, starting with 001).
+This will read from STDIN and write to STDOUT as previously, but it will also create a file named somedir/######.treex.gz for each input line (###### is replaced by the number of the line, starting with 000001).

+MTMonkey XML-RPC workers

+To start MTMonkey workers for the current configuration, just run:

+    qtlm serve

+This will launch a pair of treex-socket-servers (one for each translation direction) and a pair of treex-mtmworkers which provide a XML-RPC interface to the (plain-text) socket servers.
+The ports of these 4 servers should be configured in the dataset configuration file.
+See Dataset Configuration section.

 Evaluation